Indian Origins · c. 500 BCE – 500 CE

 1191 – 1400 CE

-Japanese monks traveling to Song China brought Chan back as 'Zen,' transplanting it into a very different cultural soil.
+While Japanese monks crossed to Song China and brought Chan back as 'Zen,' parallel currents were reshaping the tradition elsewhere.
 Eisai introduced Rinzai forms with tea ceremony and Kamakura warrior patronage.
-Dōgen, dissatisfied with what he found in Kyoto, went to China himself and returned with a radically pure vision of 'just sitting' (shikantaza) that he elaborated in the monumental Shōbōgenzō.
-Keizan Jōkin then made Soto accessible to the common people, ensuring its spread throughout rural Japan.
+Dōgen, dissatisfied with what he found in Kyoto, went to China himself and returned with a radically pure vision of 'just sitting' (shikantaza).
+Keizan Jōkin then made Soto accessible to the common people.[57]

 1191 CE